jpastuszek/asn-db/README.md

 [![Latest Version]][crates.io] [![Documentation]][docs.rs] ![License]

+`asn-db` is a Rust library that can load and index [ASN] database (`ip2asn-v4.tsv` file) from [IPtoASN] website.

-This Rust library can be used to lookup an IP address for matching ASN record that contains:
+Once loaded it can be used to lookup an IP address for matching [ASN] record that contains:

-* network base IP address and mask (e.g. `ipnet::Ipv4Net` value like 1.1.1.0/24),
+* network base IP address and mask (e.g. [ipnet::Ipv4Net](https://docs.rs/ipnet/2.3.0/ipnet/struct.Ipv4Net.html) value like `1.1.1.0/24`),
-* assigned AS number (e.g. 13335),
+* assigned AS number (e.g. `13335`),
-* owner country code (e.g. "US"),
+* owner country code (e.g. `US`),
-* owner information (e.g. "CLOUDFLARENET - Cloudflare, Inc.").
+* owner information (e.g. `CLOUDFLARENET - Cloudflare, Inc.`).

-This crate requires data file `ip2asn-v4.tsv` from [IPtoASN](https://iptoasn.com/) and only supports IP v4 addresses (PR for v6 is welcome).
+It is also possible to write and then read optimized binary representation of the database to a file for fast load times.
+Note that at this time only IPv4 records are supported.

 # Example

 Load database from `ip2asn-v4.tsv` file and lookup `1.1.1.1` IP address.

 ```rust